-Terry, a Democrat, was the representative for Arkansas's 4th congressional district from 1899 to 1901.
+Terry was the representative for Arkansas’s 4th congressional district and was a Democrat.
+He served from 1899 to 1901.

 From Dec 1891 to Mar 1901, Terry missed 190 of 1,171 roll call votes, which is 16.2%.
 This is better than the median of 31.7% among the lifetime records of representatives serving in Mar 1901.
 The chart below reports missed votes over time.